 Presenting discredited material as unproblematic

-Of course this does not matter to Goldberg, she ploughs onwards with a one-sided view of TERFism to the extent that one of the trans people she interviewed has publicly complained about being misrepresented.
+Of course, this does not matter to Goldberg, she plows onwards with a one-sided view of TERFism to the extent that one of the trans people she interviewed has publicly complained about being misrepresented.

 Furthermore, the way Goldberg eulogizes Janice Raymond makes it appear that those who oppose her form of anti-trans activism have no cause to complain and are simply engaging in silencing a legitimate voice.
 Goldberg deliberately ignores the reasons why trans people are others view her as they do and oppose her poisonous “scholarship”.
 Despite digging up a sycophantic contemporary review of her most notorious book The Transsexual Empire, (and surprise,surprise ignoring Roz Kaveney’s contemporary critique of it) she fails to mention the most famous quotation from it, where Raymond says “I contend that the problem with transsexualism would best be served by morally mandating it out of existence”.
 This is the only time I have ever experienced what, in my opinion, amounts to incitement to hate crime in a supposedly ‘academic text.